Legal Statements Associated with the Employment Process

 Verification of Identity and Work Authorization

 Any offer of employment is contingent upon your completing the Immigration and Naturalization Service Employment eligibility Verification (Form I-9) and providing documents to verify your identity and employment eligibility as required by law.
 When completing the Form I-9, you will be required to attest that you are a citizen or national of the U.S., a lawful Permanent Resident or an alien authorized to work.
 On the next page is the list of documents currently acceptable for verification purposes.
 All new employees will be required to produce documentation.
-For further information, see Form I-9 for a list of acceptable documents for verification of identity and work authorization.
+For further information, see our Form I-9 - Employment Eligibility Verification webpage for a list of acceptable documents for verification of identity and work authorization.

 Texas A&M University participates in E-verify.
 We will provide the Social Security Administration (SSA) and, if necessary, the Department of Homeland Security (DHS), with information from each new employee's Form I-9 to confirm work authorization.
 E-Verify will not be used to pre-screen job applicants.